-Thought Melicent, who was too proud to show her anguish:

-"I could have borne aught else, but this I am too cowardly to bear without complaint.
+Thought Melicent, who was too proud to show her anguish: "I could have borne aught else, but this I am too cowardly to bear without complaint.
 I am a very contemptible person.
-I ought to love this Mélusine, who no doubt loves her husband quite as much as I love him-how could a woman do less?-and yet I cannot love her.
-I can only weep that I, robbed of all joy, and with no children to bewail me, must travel very tediously toward death, a friendless person cursed by fate, while this Mélusine laughs with her children.
+I ought to love this Mélusine, who no doubt loves him quite as much as I do-how could she do else?-and yet I cannot.
+I can only weep that I, robbed of all joy and with no children to bewail me, must travel very tediously toward death, a friendless woman cursed by fate, while this Mélusine laughs with her children.
 She has two children, as Demetrios reports.
 I think the boy must be the more like Perion.
 I think she must be very happy when she lifts that boy into her lap."

-Thus Melicent; and her full-blooded husband was not much more light-hearted.
+Thus Melicent; and her full-blooded husband was not much more lighthearted.
 He went away from Nacumera shortly, in a shaking rage which robbed him of his hands' control, intent to kill and pillage, and, in fine, to make all other persons share his misery.
+HOW DEMETRIOS CRIED FAREWELL ND then one day, when the proconsul had been absent some six weeks, Ahasuerus fetched Dame Melicent into the Court of Stars.
+Demetrios lay upon the divan supported by many pillows, as though he had not ever stirred since that first day when an unfettered Melicent, who was a princess then, exulted in her youth and comeliness.
+"Stand there," he said, and did not move at all, "that I may see my purchase."
+And presently he smiled, though wryly.